Latest Update: November 22, 2013

 the Autumn on the Solstice at the Cathedral Double

 DVD, mixed in 5.1 Surround Sound.
 Finally the show has been captured

 in all of its glory, recorded and filmed live in 2003.
 It was released

 in December, to coincide with this year’s awesome Solstice

 shows at the Cathedral.
-New performers
+New performers featured this year

 were Andrew and Noah Van Norstrand, Dan